-Since affordability is an important piece of the puzzle for young people, our price cap for this list is a starting MSRP under $30,000 (including destination).
+Since cost is an important piece of the puzzle for young drivers, our price cap for this list is a starting MSRP under $30,000 (including destination).
 We also consider a variety of life stages: Some folks were able to work it out with their college sweetheart, and that means a family-oriented ride right out of the gate.
-For others, it's the single life, where a car doesn't need more than two seats and a big engine.
-Not quite sure which road you're headed down?
-We've got you covered for both.
+For others, it’s the single life, where a car doesn’t need more than two seats and a big engine.
+Not quite sure which road you’re headed down?
+We’ve got you covered for both.

 My personal favorite car under $30,000 (and even maybe $40,000, for that matter) offers an unmatched mix of practicality and fun.
 It is equal parts a driver’s car and, with its hatchback shape, still offers solid passenger and cargo room (22.8 cubic feet behind the backseat).

-Life for new graduates especially involves a lot of moving, and there's no better vehicle for trips to Ikea and picking up shady couches on Craigslist than a truck.
+Life for new graduates and young adults especially involves a lot of moving, and there’s no better vehicle for trips to Ikea and picking up shady couches on Craigslist than a truck.
 The growth of mid-size trucks means that even they can fit a bunch of stuff in the bed, and for under $30,000, you can get an SR5 double-cab model.
 Why the Tacoma over others?
 Solid resale value — so if you need to upgrade or change vehicles a few years down the line, it will give you a good head start.

-Mid-size sedans are great for small families, or those who need more passenger and cargo room than a compact can offer.
-The Optima's styling still makes it stand out in this class, and it offers plenty of technology, safety systems and convenience features for its price.
+Mid-size sedans are great for small families or those who need more passenger and cargo room than a compact can offer.
+The Optima’s styling still makes it stand out in this class, and it offers plenty of technology, safety systems and convenience features for its price.

 The sedan version of the Civic won our 2017 Compact Sedan Challenge in April, but I’ve always preferred the styling and added utility of the hatchback model.
 But if you’re someone who likes to shift their own gears, Honda’s forthcoming Civic Si will offer more power and performance (in sedan or coupe body styles) for an attractive $24,775 with destination.